Tornadoes leave a trail of destruction in Louisiana and the Southeast, killing at least 3, collapsing homes and knocking out power - KTVZ

 And the threat isn’t over yet.
 More than 15 million people could see severe weather Thursday in parts of Florida, Georgia and the Carolinas as the severe weather shifts the east, according to CNN Meteorologist Robert Shackelford.

-More than 2 million people were under a tornado watch in southern Alabama, the Florida Panhandle and southwest Georgia until 1 a.m.
-CST Thursday.
+More than 1.5 million people were under tornado watches in southeastern Alabama, northern Florida and southern Georgia until 9 a.m.
+Thursday.
+Strong tornadoes are still likely as well as quarter sized hail and powerful wind gusts up to 70 mph.

 The massive storm that brought the destruction to Louisiana and across the Southeast is part of a massive system that has also brought blizzard conditions in northern parts of the central US.